 Now you understand your lift options and have selected the right lift for your space and needs.
 The next step is ensuring you are utilizing the lift effectively.

 “One of the most common mistakes made when using a lift is misusing it or using it in an unsafe manner.
 Vehicle damage is possible when using a lift improperly.
 However, that is an easy problem to fix with proper technician training and understanding how to properly lift the vehicle according to the OEM manufacturer’s recommended pickup points,” Spiller said.

 Additionally, do not modify your lifts.

-“Changing a lift can reduce its safety factors, puts operators at risk, and invalidate the ALI gold label certification.
+“Changing a lift can reduce safety factors, put operators at risk, and invalidate the ALI gold label certification.
 Always contact the manufacturer or local representative to find out if there are special adapters or accessories that are vehicle or vehicle type-specific,” Spiller said.

 “People are busy and sometimes take shortcuts to meet deadlines.
 Having training sessions on correct positioning, adapter use, and lift operation should not just be for new employees or mechanics changing jobs/stations.
 Annual reviews also benefit and protect everyone,” Spiller said.

 Properly maintaining any piece of equipment, from small shop tools to your largest vehicle, is critical in running a truck fleet.
 Your truck lifts are no different.